-When asked "what do hawks eat?" many birders will respond with rodents, insects, fish or even carrion, and while these are often preferred prey, they aren't the only potential meals for these birds.
 Many birds of prey regularly hunt small animals, and they won't distinguish between a wild creature and a beloved pet.
-But do hawks eat dogs and cats?
-Many pet owners fear for their pets when raptors are in the area, but there are easy steps every pet owner can take to protect their animal from becoming prey.
+But do hawks eat cats and dogs?
+Many pet owners fear for their pets when raptors are in the area, but there are easy steps every pet owner can take to protect their animals from becoming prey.

 The pets most at risk from hungry birds of prey are small animals that spend time outdoors unsupervised.
 While bird attacks on pets are not common, birds have been recorded as attacking:

-- Small dogs and puppies, especially toy breeds
+- Small dogs and puppies, especially toy or miniature breeds

 - Small cats and kittens